 Casual attire will look more casual in portraits unless they’re in the right setting.

 On the flip side, dressing up always works.
 I mean, a ballgown in the kitchen while making pancakes during your lifestyle session might be a hard sell but I’d still be intrigued.

 For reference, in this portrait they are literally rocking jeans, shirts, and sweats, but it works because they’re in home and snuggling on the bed.
-This would work well if they were having formal portraits in the woods.
+This would not work well if they were having formal portraits in the woods.

 Dark vs. Light

 Color palettes!
 Probably the biggest bottleneck in choosing outfits is finding pieces you like and look good together.